 "We give our customers complete transparency about how our products are made, and since we’ve done that, the level of concern has definitely died down.

-“Two years ago, we also started to talk to the Non-GMO Project via our industry association the ETA [Enzyme Technical Association] to educate them about what enzymes are and how they are made, and to point out that enzymes are not GMOs.
+“Two years ago, we also started to talk to the Non-GMO Project via our industry association the ETA [Enzyme Technical Association] to share with them what enzymes are and how they are made, and to point out that enzymes are not GMOs.

 "We also stressed how important enzymes are to more sustainable food production, [because they help increase yields, can be used instead of chemicals, are stable and biodegradable].”